Wrightslaw Header

 Should I Allow the School Retain My Child?
 Advice to a parent's frequently asked questions about retention - generally, it is not a good idea.

-To Promote or Retain - If you have a child with a disability, you may face a tough decision - should you allow the school retain your child?
+To Promote or Retain.
+If you have a child with a disability, you may face a tough decision - should you allow the school retain your child?
 Many schools offer two solutions to children's learning problems - retention or social promotion - and fail to offer the third "R" - remediation.
 Read article

-Ending Social Promotion: A Guide for Educators and State and Local Leaders - According to the U. S. Department of Education, neither social promotion nor retention is appropriate for students who do not meet high academic standards.
+Ending Social Promotion: A Guide for Educators and State and Local Leaders.
+According to the U. S. Department of Education, neither social promotion nor retention is appropriate for students who do not meet high academic standards.
 Focuses on accountability and school's responsibility to implement high academic standards for all students.

 Free Publications about IEPs & Transition

-A Guide to the Individualized Education Program - This publication from the U. S. Department of Education describes how to write IEPs that improve teaching, learning, and educational results.
+This publication from the U. S. Department of Education describes how to write IEPs that improve teaching, learning, and educational results.
 Includes contents of the IEP; IEP team members; writing the IEP; placement decisions; implementing the IEP; revising and revising the IEP; resolving disagreements about the IEP; sample IEP form, information and resources, the federal regulations for IEPs, and guidance about IEPs.
-Downloa
+Download

-Designing Individualized Education Program (IEP) Transition Plans - The Individuals with Disabilities Education Act (IDEA) requires schools to prepare students with disabilities for employment and independent living.
+The Individuals with Disabilities Education Act (IDEA) requires schools to prepare students with disabilities for employment and independent living.
 Transition planning that involves students and their families leads to post-school success and independence.
 Article describes how to design quality IEP transition plans.
 Download

-Copyright © 1999-2007, Peter W. D. Wright and Pamela Darr Wright.
+Copyright © 1998-2022, Peter W. D. Wright and Pamela Darr Wright.
 All rights reserved.
 Contact Us